swuff-star/MSUModTemplate/README.md

 ## Changelog

 ### 0.3.0
+*I strongly recommend deleting old config and starting fresh.
+I think things should update either way, but am not sure.
+If values seem off in game - try this before reporting it to me.*
 * Items
 	* Added proper item tags for items (*Developer note: Apparently none of these items have been tagged properly, allowing Life Savings to show up in Healing chests and other similar occurances.
 They're all sorted nicely, now.*)
 	* AI Blacklisted certain items that the AI should never get for balance reasons (e.g. Telescopic Sight) or technical reasons (e.g. Golden Gun)
+	* Items now properly reflect config-based changes in their descriptions.
+This is mostly complete and doesn't support some more complicated config options e.g. Beckoning Cat Luck, Telescopic Sight config
 	* Bitter Root: Added (*Developer note: I'm not happy with this, honestly.
 I kind of want to make it a consumeable like the DLC's "Elixir", but I don't feel like it'll be well received.
 Thoughts?*)
 	* Life Savings: Rewritten entirely and should now be networked, we hope
+	* Life Savings: Stat change: 5% of money kept from previous stage, +2.5% per stack
 	* Prison Shackles: Added (*Developer note: Shoutout to my lovely friend who had the idea for this.
 I think it's a simple change that makes it just as valuable as another beloved Uncommon item ;) Enjoy!*)
 	* Repulsion Armor: Added (*Developer note: I'd like to eventually make it so projectiles bounce off entirely, but it also sounds like a bitch to do.*)
 	* Telescopic Sight: Reworked -> Attacks have a 1% (+0.5% per stack) chance to instakill enemies.
 Bosses recieve 20% of their maximum health as damage rather than instantaneous death.
 Has a 20 second (-2 seconds per stack) cooldown. (*Developer Note: I think I'm happy with this rework?
 Lemme know how it feels.
 I don't want it to be a crit-based item anymore, and I've heard some interesting ideas that drop the old idea entirely that'd make it a unique utility - if people aren't happy with this, I could try that next?*)